 When faced with the high costs of elderly care, families begin to consider whether bringing the senior into their home is a financially viable option.

-There will be an increase in visible expenses, such as food, water bills, energy bills, and remodeling, with your parents at home.
+There will be an increase in visible expenses, such as food, water bills, energy bills, and remodelling, with your parents at home.

-You should also include in the costs of their medical needs, clothing, and the time you’ll need to care for them while you’re at work.
+You should also include the costs of their medical needs, clothing, and the time you’ll need to care for them while at work.

 You may be concerned about the financial burden of bringing your parents home, despite your desire to do so.